 How does determination work

-Expert determination means a qualified expert advises on resolving a dispute over who should be the registrant of a domain name.
+Expert determination means a qualified expert advises on resolving a domain dispute over who should be the registrant of a domain name.
 See how these experts support resolving a dispute.

 A dispute can be referred to an expert in two circumstances: